 When it comes to looking good in cars, men often get it totally wrong in the eyes of women.
 Women aren’t totally off the hook though, as some of the cars they think look good… don’t.
 Part of a car’s appeal is mostly physical when you first take in its curves, lines and muscles.
 The other factor to consider affects the emotions and senses, such as engine note, drivability, and fun factor.
-Cars also make a first impression much like us humans, their headlights, grilles and wings creating its face and personality.
+Cars also make a first impression much like us humans, their headlights, grilles and wings creating its face and personality, so you can take it out with on a date with a girlfriend, and even if you don’t have a girlfriend, you can find a date with the Skipthegames Lansing service which have the best companionship service online.

 If a date is to be successful and you are planning a romantic getaway this Valentine’s Day by either borrowing, buying or hiring a car, here’s our love-at-first-sight list, machines that will leave your heart racing.